tapfortap/Unity/README.md

 for Android and iOS

 ### Configuring Tap for Tap for iOS
+When Xcode loads you will need to add the AdSupport framework to your build target.
 - Add the AdSupport framework.

 ### Configuring Tap for Tap for Android
+A few additions need to be made to Unity's AndroidManifest.xml.
+If you do not have a custom manifest Unity recommends to create your own under the Assets/Plugins/Android folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
+Or you can edit the default manifest at `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer` for Mac OSX and `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml` for Windows.

-1. Add the following permissions Unity's AndroidManifest.xml `<uses-permission android:name="android.permission.INTERNET" />`
+1. Add the following permissions to the AndroidManifest.xml `<uses-permission android:name="android.permission.INTERNET" />`
   `<uses-permission android:name="android.permission.READ_PHONE_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`
   `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />`
-2. Include the TapForTap activity in Unity's AndroidManifest.xml
+2. Include the TapForTap activity in the AndroidManifest.xml
   `<activity android:name="com.tapfortap.TapForTapActivity"/>`

 Congratulations, you are done.
 You should now be able to call into the Tap for Tap library